FullStack-HY/FullStack-Hy.github.io/src/content/2/en/part2c.md

 **There is still a lot to do in this part, so don't get stuck on this exercise!**

 Add to the view showing the data of a single country, the weather report for the capital of that country.
 There are dozens of providers for weather data.
-I used [https://weatherstack.com/](https://weatherstack.com/).
+One suggested API is [https://openweathermap.org](https://openweathermap.org).

 ![](../../images/2/19ba.png)

+**NB:** In some browsers (such as Firefox) the chosen API might send an error response, which indicates that HTTPS encryption is not supported, although the request URL starts with _http://_.
+This issue can be fixed by completing the exercise using Chrome.

 <!-- **Huom:** tarvitset melkein kaikkia säätietoja tarjoavia palveluja käyttääksesi api-avaimen. Älä talleta avainta versionhallintaan, eli älä kirjoita avainta suoraan koodiin.
 Avaimen arvo kannattaa määritellä ns. [ympäristömuuttujana](https://create-react-app.dev/docs/adding-custom-environment-variables/). -->
 **NB:** You need an api-key to use almost every weather service.
 Do not save the api-key to source control!
 Nor hardcode the api-key to your source code.
 Instead use an [environment variable](https://create-react-app.dev/docs/adding-custom-environment-variables/) to save the key.